GIScience/oshdb/README.md

 The OSHDB offers a flexible, simple and intuitive application programming interface that provides helpful abstractions on top of the offered OSM data entities.
 It provides different **views** on the OSM history data that allow to either investigate the OSM data at specific points in time (as snapshots), or to investigate all contributions to the OSM data in their entirety.
 The OSHDB API also allows to filter the OSM data by arbitrary regions, time ranges and OSM properties such as tags, entity type, etc.

-The API is based on the MapReduce programming model, and offers powerful methods to aggregate and analyze the OSM history data.
+The API is based on the MapReduce programming model and offers powerful methods to aggregate and analyze the OSM history data.
 The OSHDB API is described in detail in the [api section](documentation/manual/api.md) of the documentation.

 Installation
 ------------